 Our web site at www.adf.org has been established since the early days of the Web (1995) and has grown as ADF has grown and changed through the years.
 It currently serves as a repository for rituals, articles, songs and chants, and other information, and contains the archives for our electronic mailing lists.

 The ADF Office

-The main ADF Office, or "central office", is the physical place where things like processing new memberships happens.
+The main ADF Office, or "central office", is the physical place where things like processing new memberships happen.
 It is staffed primarily by volunteers who engage in time-consuming, often thankless, and completely vital work for Our Druidry and who are thus deserving of our most sincere appreciation!
 We also have a number of "e-mail helpers" who answer e-mail sent to the ADF Office address, and who are also volunteers deserving of our thanks.
-If you would like to contact the ADF Office for some reason, or would like to help reduce the e-mail load of our volunteers, please see our contact page for more information on how to reach us.
+If you would like to contact the ADF Office for some reason or would like to help reduce the e-mail load of our volunteers, please see our contact page for more information on how to reach us.